If you’re working with an agency or contractor to build a software project, you’re likely wondering “How much will this cost?”

 From our experience, projects that fit these descriptions include:

-- Software prototypes, smaller microsites, HTML emails, and other smaller ancillary development projects.
+- Software prototypes, smaller micro-sites, HTML emails, and other ancillary development projects.

-- Discovery and Design Sprints, Software Audits, and any work related to scoping and software requirements gathering.
+- Discovery and Design Sprints, Software Audits, and any work related to scoping and software requirement planning.

 - Building an API or migrating a database.

 Using a Fixed Cost strategy is also an effective method to approach work that is more backend or middleware focused.
 While it’s true that a program’s code can be written many ways to achieve a similar outcome, it’s easier to measure the success of backend code for one simple reason: it either runs or it doesn’t.
-When comparing this to frontend development, much more time can be invested into the polish of an application, and it’s often difficult to assess when a page is finished visually.
+In frontend development, much more time can be invested into the polish of an application, and it’s often difficult to assess when a page is finished visually.
 Animations, gestures, transitions and micro-interactions between the user and the GUI can take dozens of software iterations to perfect, which puts pressure on any team working on a Fixed Cost.
-This pricing approach only makes sense for frontend projects that are short-term, generally less than two months in length, if they rely heavily on visuals and an interface.
+This pricing approach only makes sense for short-term frontend projects, generally less than two months in length, if they rely heavily on visuals and an interface.
 In contrast, the final result of backend focused work is rarely visual, so a Fixed Cost model is ideal for these engagements.

 Time and Materials